pyoscx/scenariogeneration/README.md

-# scenario-generation
+# scenariogeneration
-"scenario-generation" is a Python wrapper for generating OpenSCENARIO and OpenDRIVE xml files.
+scenariogeneration is a Python wrapper for generating OpenSCENARIO and OpenDRIVE xml files.

 This combined package (which includes the old pyoscx, pyodrx) can be used to separately generate OpenSCENARIO or OpenDRIVE files, or in a combined setup to generate roads and scenarios on the fly, with parametrization.